Senior Director of Information Technology

 At its core is a community of staff, vendors, salespeople, recruiters, retailers, and partners who are often invited to one of the POPSUGAR offices.
 Reporters drop in for interviews with the CEO or president; VIPs, like key investors, come by for meetings.

-“We hate to leave someone waiting for more than five minutes,” said Pave.
+“We hate to leave someone waiting for more than five minutes,” said Bjorn Pave, Senior Director of Information Technology.
 “That’s not the experience we’re known for.”

 However, too often, a group of people would arrive en masse, and it’s tricky for a receptionist to take care of everyone effectively at the same time.
 Faced with a bottleneck, guests would sometimes sit down and coordinate things on their own via email with their host.